-Type I -Lumbar Primary-curvatures are "S"- shaped curves.
+Type I -Lumbar Primary-curvatures are "S"-

+- shaped curves.
 Both the thoracic and lumbar components cross the horizontal midline.
 On standing X-ray, the lumbar curve is larger than the thoracic curve.
 Even though the lumbar curve is greater in magnitude, the thoracic curve is more flexible.
 These double curves are treated as lumbar curves.
-(Fig. 12) TYPE I individual the pelvis this will ali
+(Fig. 12)

-Lumbar Primary Curve 'S' Shaped L+T cross Midline Fig. 12
+Lumbar PrimaryCurve 'S' Shaped L+T cross Midline Fig.12